vikasrs4u/Watch-Calci/README.md

 1) Simple and beautiful user interface.

-2) Can do simple addition and subtraction operations using this app.
+2) Can do simple Addition, Subtraction, Multiplication and Divison operations using this app.

+3) Multiplication and Divison use force touch feature of Apple watch.

-3) The number is formatted as per users locale.
+4) The number is formatted as per users locale.

-4) The app works in all versions of Apple Watch for both 38mm and 42mm version.
+5) The app works in all versions of Apple Watch for both 38mm and 42mm version.

 ## License